 Add Graphical Elements i.e. Photos and Videos:

 If you have prepared an incident report before, you can understand how important it is to record every part of the report and we are not just talking about written statements and investigation but visual elements are also important.
-The investigator should be able to take as much as possible photos of the incident i.e. damage to the office property or injuries to an employee along with the area surrounding the part where the incident happened.
+The investigator should be able to take as many as possible photos of the incident i.e. damage to the office property or injuries to an employee along with the area surrounding the part where the incident happened.
 Include all of these photos and videos in the report to make it easy to understand for the evaluation committee.

 Validation is an Important Part of Incident Reports:

-When you ask someone to explain what happened in an incident as a witness, in order to make sure they are telling the truth, you should ask them to validate their statement.
-This will include the employees directly involved in the incident, witnesses who watched the incident and the employees who reported it.
+When you ask someone to explain what happened in an incident as a witness, to make sure they are telling the truth, you should ask them to validate their statement.
+This will include the employees directly involved in the incident, witnesses who watched the incident, and the employees who reported it.
 They should all be asked to sign a document confirming they are telling truth and if it’s necessary, they will go on record to give their full statements.

 Provide a Conclusion at the End:

 As the investigator of the incident, no one can understand what happened in an incident better than you.
-Once you have completed the report and it’s time to submit, make sure to add your statement at the end that includes what happened in fewer words, what actions lead to the incident and how it can be stopped from happening again in future.
+Once you have completed the report and it’s time to submit, make sure to add your statement at the end that includes what happened in fewer words, what actions lead to the incident, and how it can be stopped from happening again in the future.